Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/pap.md

 The rules for apps is defined in Altinn Studio when the service developer is developing the app (service).
 The rules for this is defined by XACML.
 See [XACML](xacml) for details.

 Delegation of rights is performed in Altinn II platform.
 When delegation is done through creation of new rules that gives user or organisation new rights.

-Altinn Studio Apps will not have any administration of authorization rules.